ohwada/Star_Trek_Text_Game/cpp/howtoplay.md

 cpp How to Play
 ===============

-You control the Enterprise and destroy the Klingons
+You fly the Enterprise and destroy the Klingons

 Your battlefield is not the whole galaxy, <br/>
 it is a certain Quadrant <br/>